Our Campus

 Freeman Center

 The Freeman Center is the main athletic facility on campus.
-It hosts Panther basketball, wrestling, volleyball, and the cheer and dance events.
+It hosts Panther basketball, wrestling, volleyball, and cheer and dance events.
 Many coaches have office space in this building as well.
 The building was recently remodeled and a new gym floor and bleachers were installed as well as the new Brian Lemons Training Room, a new men's basketball locker room and additional office spaces.
 The acoustics in the gym are great for making some noise at home games and cheering the Panthers on to victory.
 The Freeman Center was named for Mr. and Mrs. R.A.
 Freeman who helped spark the drive for the construction of the building in 1972.

 Panther Athletics